What is the building management system (BMS)?

 So, after this fast overview of these MEP systems, let us say that our project is a hotel where all the previous MEP systems will be installed.

-So, for example, if there’s a problem with the air conditioning system at the reception area for guests.
+So, for example, if there’s a problem with the air conditioning system in the reception area for guests.

-There are 2 scenarios to solve this problem by the maintenance team.
+There are 2 scenarios for the maintenance team to solve this problem.

-In the first scenario, your project doesn’t have a B.M.S system installed in this project.
+In the first scenario, your project doesn’t have a B.M.S. system installed.

-So, to solve this problem, the maintenance team will run everywhere to check the HVAC as-built drawings to know if any AHU feeds this reception area.
+So, to solve this problem, the maintenance team will run around checking the HVAC as-built drawings to see if any AHU feeds this reception area.

-After that, they will run to this AHU and investigate the problem’s cause.
+After that, they will run to this AHU and investigate the cause of the problem.

 The problem can be caused by the fan, cooling valve, filter, or dampers installed on the supply or return, and this process of checking may take too long to solve.